Make Money As A Mystery Shopper.

 Mystery shopping companies

-A number of companies can help people enter this field, and there are also smartphone apps such as from Observa.
+A number of companies listed below can help people enter this field, and there are also smartphone apps such as from Observa.
 However it is always recommended that you read the fine print before signing up with anyone, especially if they request your bank account or credit card information.
 Generally an employee should not need to pay any up front costs for this type of job, so be wary if the company requests the applicant to pay money.
 There are also similar product testing companies that pay for a combination of shopping/testing.
 Find legitimate product testing sites.

 Some of the Mystery Shopping sites and companies that we have heard about include the following below.
 Each has their own application process.
 Or find detailed reviews of free legitimate mystery shopping companies.